ShamuoonHaider/NextJs-basics/route-handlers/README.md

 Next.js supports GET,POST,PUT,PATCH,DELETE,HEAD, and OPTIONS

 If an unsupported method is called, Next.js will return a 405 Method Not Allowed response

+HEADERS in route handlers
+HTTP headers represent the metadata associated with an API request and response.

+Request Headers:

+These are sent by the client, such as web browser, to the server.
+They contain essential information about the request, which helps the server understand and process it correctly

+"User-Agent" which identifies the browser and operating system to the server.
+"Accept" which indicates the content types like text, video, or image formates that the client can process.
+"Authorization" header used by the client to authenticate itself to the server.